Isaac Barrow (bishop): Origins and early career

 Barrow was the son of Isaac Barrow of Spinney Abbey, Wicken, Cambridgeshire, a landowner and justice of the peace for over forty years.
 In July 1629 he was admitted to Peterhouse, Cambridge, of which he became a fellow in 1635.
+He was made deacon on 9 June 1639, by Matthew Wren, Bishop of Ely; and ordained priest on 18 December 1641 at the Henry VII Chapel, by John Towers, Bishop of Peterborough.
 In 1641 he was appointed rector of Hinton, a college living, but was expelled by the Presbyterians in 1643.
 Thereafter, he served as a chaplain at New College, Oxford, until the surrender of Oxford to the Parliamentary army in 1646.

 Ecclesiastical advancement

 Following the Restoration (and by now a Doctor of Divinity), Barrow received back his fellowship at Peterhouse and was appointed a Fellow of Eton College on 12 July 1660.
-In 1660 he was also presented to the rectory of Downham, in the diocese of Ely.
+In 1660 he was also presented to the rectory of Downham, in the Diocese of Ely.

 Bishop and Governor of Mann

-In July 1663, having resigned his fellowship of Peterhouse in the previous year, he was consecrated bishop of Sodor and Man.
-His nephew preached the consecration sermon.
+On 5 July 1663, having resigned his fellowship of Peterhouse in the previous year, he was consecrated Bishop of Sodor and Man at Westminster Abbey.
+His nephew, the priest and mathematician Isaac Barrow, preached the consecration sermon.
 The bishopric was not a lucrative one, and the Isle of Man was in a period of serious economic decline following the English Civil War.
 Even by 1681, when Cumbrian traveller Thomas Denton visited the Island some time before 1681 he valued the diocese as being "worth £200 a year".
 The cathedral of St German at Peel was also reportedly in ruins by the time Barrow was appointed in 1663.

-By April 1664, the Earl of Derby also appointed him Governor of the Isle of Man.
+By April 1664, Charles Stanley, 8th Earl of Derby also appointed him Governor of the Isle of Man.
 During his brief residence there he acquired a liberal and reforming reputation, establishing schools and improving the livings of the impoverished clergy.
 By virtue of his establishment in 1668 of the Bishop Barrow Trust, he is generally regarded as the founder of King William's College (where his arms are displayed on the badge), although the school did not open until 1833.